About Coconino County

 I also read in the Arizona Daily Sun report that Michael saw and heard searchers (us) on Monday night but didn't call out because he got scared.

 I'm still waiting to learn where exactly Michael was found.
-I'll be curious to know if my field teammate and I were near, because we did drive slowly through a number of open areas, calling, honking (we were afraid the siren on the Sheriff's vehicle would frighten him, so we didn't use it) and searching with the spotlight.
+I'll be curious to know if my teammate and I were near, because we did drive slowly through several open areas, calling, honking (we were afraid the siren on the Sheriff's vehicle would frighten him, so we didn't use it) and searching with the spotlight.
 I always like to know where a lost person is eventually found and, if possible, the route they took to get there.